 - Oak Mountain State Park will promote safe use and responsible access for guests with mobility disabilities.
-The donated trackchair, which is a mobility vehicle capable of traversing sand, mud, and difficult terrain, explores the natural splendor of one of Alabama's State Parks. - Hunting Island State Park hosts over one million guests per year, including the local military and veteran communities.
+The donated trackchair, which is a mobility vehicle capable of traversing sand, mud, and difficult terrain, enables those with disabilities to explore the natural splendor of this Alabama State Park. - Hunting Island State Park hosts over one million guests per year, including the local military and veteran communities.
 The park currently offers widely used beach wheelchairs.
-The trackchair will further enhance the experience for guests with mobility limitations in South Carolina. - Booker T. Washington State Park in a Tennessee county with 14.2 percent of the population being persons with disabilities, covers 353 acres.
+The trackchair will further enhance the experience for guests with mobility limitations in South Carolina. - Roosevelt State Park is the first state park to have a trackchair in Mississippi.
+It will not only open up many trails for visitors, allowing families the opportunity to enjoy together regardless of mobility limitations, this equipment will also serve as a pilot for the state for future efforts around accessibility. - Booker T. Washington State Park, in a Tennessee county with 14.2 percent of the population being persons with disabilities, covers 353 acres.
 The park has three existing trails and one shoreline trail currently under construction that will accommodate the donated trackchair.